 B6 Future Development Standards Roadway and On-Street Parking Four 11' travel lanes, two in each direction separated by a 4' median divider 2'6" curb and gutter No bicycle lanes.
-Bicycles would use the shared use path on the north side No on-street parking Curb lines will remain at existing locations.
-Planting Strip 8' planting strip with street trees per Charlotte Tree Ordinance Sidewalk 8' sidewalk on south side of street 2' utility zone behind sidewalk on south side of roadway 10' shared use path on north side of street for pedestrians and bicycles as part of the Little Sugar Creek Greenway system West of Elizabeth Avenue, the shared use path diverts further from the curb Per zoning setback requirements The 10' shared used path, part of the Little Sugar Creek Greenway, is on the right side of Kings Drive in this photo.
+Bicycles would use the shared use path on the north side No on-street parking Planting Strip 8' planting strip with street trees per Charlotte Tree Ordinance Sidewalk 8' sidewalk on south side of street 2' utility zone behind sidewalk on south side of roadway 10' shared use path on north side of street for pedestrians and bicycles as part of the Little Sugar Creek Greenway system West of Elizabeth Avenue, the shared use path diverts further from the curb The 10' shared used path, part of the Little Sugar Creek Greenway, is on the right side of Kings Drive in this photo.
 Recommended Building Setbacks Per zoning setback requirements Source: Charlotte Department of Transportation •